What You Need To Know About ADHD/ADD

 • Avoid consuming excessive amounts of caffeine the day of the test.

-• If you are to be tested while on ADHD medication, please ensure that you take the medication as directed.
+• If you are to be tested while on ADD/ADHD medication, please ensure that you take the medication as directed.
 Our office will schedule the test a specific number of hours after the medication is taken, depending on the type of medication.

 • For a child, explain that they will be taking a test on a computer which is designed to be boring.
 Inform the child that they will wear a headband during the test, but that it does not hurt.
 They will be seated in a room by themselves, but a family member can stand outside if helpful.

-How often will I take a QbTest?
+How often will I take a ADD/ADHD test?

 Testing is typically completed in the following frequency:

-Why test for ADHD?
+Why test for ADD/ADHD?

 OPTIONAL

-Adding objective ADHD technology can help to...
+Adding objective ADD/ADHD technology can help to...

-1. Improve diagnostic accuracy1
+Improve diagnostic accuracy

-2. Shorten time to diagnosis1
+Shorten time to diagnosis